 Low-carb diets in early kidney disease

-While evidence is still preliminary, no research shows that low-carb diets worsen early-stage kidney disease.
-We learned earlier in the guide that there is evidence that low-carb diets can greatly improve or reverse diabetes and high blood pressure.
-Therefore, a low-carb diet may control the main risk factors that lead to kidney disease.
+There is no research clearly showing that low-carb diets worsen early-stage kidney disease.
+Also, we learned earlier in the guide that there is evidence that low-carb diets can help control diabetes and improve high blood pressure.
+Therefore, a low-carb diet may mitigate the main risk factors that lead to kidney disease.

 Low carb diets and late stage chronic kidney disease

 When the kidneys’ function is already severely damaged, can eating a low-carb diet help?

 In later stages of chronic kidney disease, the extra demand placed on the remaining functional portions of the kidneys actually results in a continued decline in kidney function.
 Improvement in advanced disease would be rare even if the underlying causes were improved or reversed.
 Use of a low-carbohydrate diet for these advanced stages should only be contemplated under the direction of a qualified physician or a nephrologist, a specialist in kidney disease.